 Mortgagees should remove all exterior debris, including abandoned vehicles, in accordance with applicable local laws.
 Items of personal property that are securely affixed and in good condition, such as a swing set or dog-house/kennel should not be removed if they add value to the property.
 However, if personal property is in disrepair or determined to be a health and safety hazard, it should be removed.

 Mortgagees must maintain, in the claim file, salvage yard and dump fee receipts that substantiate all claimed debris removal.
-The documentation must include the date, address of the property(s) for which the debris is being dumped, number of yards dumped, and the number and type of appliances (e.g., refrigerators, stoves, dishwashers) being dumped or disposed.
+The documentation must include the date, address of the property(s) for which the debris is being dumped, number of yards dumped, and the number and type of appliances (e.g., refrigerators, stoves, dishwashers) being dumped or disposed of.
 The receipt must indicate the name of the dump to verify that the debris has been disposed of legally.

 Before and after photographs are required to support all required debris removal.
 Photographs should be dated and the property address indicated.
 If photographs are not available as documentation of required debris removal, HUD will not reimburse the Mortgagee for associated costs.